ZCZDinn/CP1295-Project/README.md

 ## Purpose

-QuickNotes is a compact single-page web app that lets users create, move, edit, and delete virtual sticky notes directly in the browser.
+QuickNotes is a compact single-page web app that lets users create, add images to, move, edit, sort, and delete virtual sticky notes directly in the browser.
 The application demonstrates key web development concepts including DOM manipulation, custom objects, browser storage, asynchronous JavaScript, ES modules, and JSON handling.

 ## Features

-- Add colorful notes by typing text or double-clicking on the board
+- Add colorful notes by typing text (or double-clicking on the board), with a date and time stamp for creation date and time
+- A sort button to re-arrange notes based on their date and time stamp
 - Edit notes with inline textarea or modal
+- Add images to notes
 - Drag and drop notes around the board
 - Delete notes with a fade-out effect
 - Automatic saving to localStorage